markcoatsworth/readthedocs/docs/version-history/stable-release-series-86.rst

    #6582). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6582>`__
--  Fixed a bug where *condor\_submit* would not add needed file transfer plugins to the Requirements expression when should\_transfer\_files was IF\_NEEDED, which is the default. `(Ticket
+-  Fixed a bug where *condor\_submit* would not add needed file transfer plugins to the Requirements expression when should\_transfer\_files was ``IF_NEEDED``, which is the default. `(Ticket
    #4692). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=4692>`__
--  Fixed a bug where the configuration parameter STARTD\_RECOMPUTE\_DISK\_FREE was not honored when creating a dynamic slot from a partitionable slot, which would sometimes result in the dynamic slot being provisioned with not enough disk space and then failing to match the job. `(Ticket
+-  Fixed a bug where the configuration parameter ``STARTD_RECOMPUTE_DISK_FREE`` was not honored when creating a dynamic slot from a partitionable slot, which would sometimes result in the dynamic slot being provisioned with not enough disk space and then failing to match the job. `(Ticket
    #6614). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6614>`__
--  Fixed a bug that caused the job ad attribute JobCurrentStartTransferOutputDate to be set incorrectly. `(Ticket
+-  Fixed a bug that caused the job ad attribute ``JobCurrentStartTransferOutputDate`` to be set incorrectly. `(Ticket
    #6617). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6617>`__
--  Fixed a bug that could cause RemoteWallClockTime to have the wrong value in the history file. `(Ticket
+-  Fixed a bug that could cause ``RemoteWallClockTime`` to have the wrong value in the history file. `(Ticket
    #6626). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6626>`__
 -  The *condor\_schedd* now considers custom machine resources when selecting the next job to run on an idle claimed dynamic slot.
    `(Ticket
    #6630). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6630>`__
--  The attribute SlotType is now set correctly in the slot ad when the *condor\_schedd* is selecting the next job to run on a an idle claimed dynamic slot. `(Ticket
+-  The attribute ``SlotType`` is now set correctly in the slot ad when the *condor\_schedd* is selecting the next job to run on a an idle claimed dynamic slot. `(Ticket
    #6611). <https://condor-wiki.cs.wisc.edu/index.cgi/tktview?tn=6611>`__
 -  Fixed a bug where *condor\_submit* with the **-spool** or **-remote**